autumn009/RemotePC8801/README.md

-﻿# RemotePC8801
+﻿## RemotePC8801
-Control PC-8801 from Windows 10 by serial RS-232C Port
+Control PC-8801 from Windows 10 by serial RS-232C port
-Cretaed by Akira Kamata ©2019
+Created by Akira Kamata ©2019

 # How to install
-Extract Files and copy your local folder.
+Extract files and copy to your local folder.

 # Environment
-.NET Framewrk 4.7.2
+ * .NET Framework 4.7.2
-One RS-232C Port
+ * One RS-232C Port

 # How to configure
 1) Connect PC-8801 and your Windows Machine by RS-232C